hibernator11/notebook-iiif-images/README.md

 This example shows how to navigate the collection using the API by means of the manifest, annotations and full text resources.

+## accessing-iiif-ugent
+Example jupyter notebook to extract a dataset as a CSV file from the UGent libraries collection.
+This example performs an automatic search, retrieving the manifests from the IIIF server to create a dataset with the metadata as a CSV file.
+The content used in this notebook is based on *la Russie illustrée* which is a periodical with 15 volumes and 748 issues.
+The digital content can be retrieved [here](https://lib.ugent.be/viewer/collection/RUG01-001643403#?c=&m=&s=&cv=&xywh=-2290%2C-224%2C7504%2C4200).

 ## Requirements
 The Open Access API requires an API key to access the endpoints.
 Please register with https://api.data.gov/signup/ to get a key.
 Europeana IIIF APIs requires an API key to access the endpoints.
 Please register with https://pro.europeana.eu/page/get-api to get a key.